Our Favorite 100 Grocery Store Backpacking Foods

 SOUPS & SOUP MIXES

 Your grocery store’s soup aisle will usually be where you find the ramen, which backpackers always tend to pack because it’s quick to prepare and lightweight.
-However, when coming up with backpacking meal and snack ideas, don’t limit yourself to just that.
+However, don’t limit yourself to that when coming up with backpacking meal and snack ideas.
 The soup aisle has some other instant food items that are great for adding flavor and calories to your backpacking meals.

 • Ramen